 - Low-income and student: $150

 We strive to host an inclusive, accessible conference that enables individuals of all abilities to engage fully.
-For inquiries about accessibility, please contact Bojan Stanojlovic by email [email protected] or phone 604-801-5121 ext 230.
+For inquiries about accessibility, please contact Bojan Stanojlovic by email [email protected].